The Loophole that makes it legal to use the term California Champagne

 Champagne isn’t just the world’s most famous drink, it’s also a wine region in France where the bubbly got its name sake.
 For a bottle of bubbles to be labeled “Champagne” it must come from this region AND be produced using the Method Traditionelle / Method Champenoise.
 However, there is an exception for few wine producers in the United States who can in-fact legally use the term Champagne.

-It’s true and we can thank a 100-year-old loophole in The Treaty of Versailles from WW1 and Prohibition.
+It’s true and we can thank a 100-year-old loophole in The Treaty of Versailles from WW1 and National Prohibition.
 However, I think we can all agree that Prohibition really doesn’t deserve a thank you.

 To fully understand, this American wine history, our lesson must begin with some historical, political details.